wesley-221/wyBinUpdater/README.md

 You should now be able to connect to the wyBin server and transfer files to it.

+## Changing entries
+If you need to change the application entries, you can easily do so without having to recompile.
+There is a file called `update-items.json` which holds all the applications that are configured by default.
+You can add, delete or change an entry to your needs and it'll load them in.

 ## wyBin front-end
 Compiles the wyBin front-end and uploads it to the wyBin server.